apache/nuttx/configs/sama5d3x-ek/README.txt

        NOTE:  To prevent file system corruption, make sure that the AT25 is un-mounted *before* exporting the mass storage device to the host:

-         nsh> umount /mnt
+         nsh> umount /mnt/at25
          nsh> mscon

-       The AT25 can be re-mount after the mass storage class is disconnected:
+       The AT25 can be re-mounted after the mass storage class is disconnected:

          nsh> msdis
          nsh> mount -t vfat /dev/mtdblock0 /mnt/at25